Not us: no

 I think about the ways in which the past is viewed through the present, and the present is viewed through the past; how we document our world, and how we access those documents.

-I use mostly video, text, digital drawing and collage, and performance lecture as my mediums.
+I largely use video, text, physical painting, digital drawing, and performance lecture as my mediums.

 I produce and co-host the podcast Our Friend the Computer highlighting lesser-known histories of computing.
 It is a sister project of the Media Archaeology Lab at the University of Colorado.